rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 {{pageNumber,auto}}
 \page

 It's recommended that the DM encourage the player's creativity and ingenuity, and allow them to substitute a skill check (but not a saving throw!) for another one.
 The DM themselves can suggest it, but it's recommended to leave that to the player's initiative, instead of just presenting them with the option.
-When using a different skill than the original one for a check, the DM choses how much more difficult the task or objective is with the new approach.
+When using a different skill than the original one for a check, the DM chooses how much more difficult the task or objective is with the new approach.
 Then consult the table below for adjusting the DC of the check for that character.

 ##### DC for using a different skill for a task